-Across the literature data, it is observed that the plateau partial pressures are very consistent.
-As a result, it is believed that these values may be trusted.
-However, the pressure-composition relationships in the single-phase regions (hydrogen in solution in yttrium metal or the single-phase dihydride) are quite inconsistent.
-For example, the terminal stoichiometries reached in the various studies are not consistent; in the study by Lundin, et al. and Begun, et al., the terminal hydrogen content is H/Y = 2.0, while for Yannopoulos, et al. this value was closer to H/Y = 1.90, and for the study by Tanase, et al., this value was approximately H/Y = 1.70.
-In the single-phase region with low hydrogen contents (yttrium metal with hydrogen in solid solution), the relationships between the hydrogen partial pressure and hydrogen-to-yttrium atom ratio are also not consistent across the various studies, though they are consistent within each single study.

-It is not currently known why these inconsistencies are present in the literature data, though starting metal purity is a likely cause.
-Lundin, et al. noted that the principal impurities in their yttrium metal were 0.57% zirconium and 0.32% oxygen.
-Yannopoulos, on the other hand, only noted low-Z impurities of 0.179% oxygen and 0.0033% nitrogen, by mass.
-The yttrium metal used by Begun, et al. showed approximately 0.1% dysprosium, cerium, and zirconium, as well as 0.45% oxygen and 0.05% nitrogen, hydrogen, and other rare earths, by mass, with impurities totaling approximately 0.85% by mass.
-Tanase, et al. measured oxygen and nitrogen impurities to be 0.083% and 0.12%, by mass, respectively.
-Fu, et al. noted that the metal used in their work was vacuum distilled and provided a maximum purity (lowest impurity content of the group) of 0.0155% oxygen and 0.0030% nitrogen, by mass.
+Across the literature, it is observed that the plateau regions are very consistent and as such the reproducibility is high.
+However, the single-phase regions (hydrogen dissolved in yttrium metal or the single-phase dihydride) are quite inconsistent.
+For example, in the studies by Lundin et al. and Begun et al., the terminal hydrogen content is H/Y = 2.0, while for Yannopoulos et al. and Tanase et al., their terminal values were closer to H/Y = 1.90 and 1.70, respectively.
+In the single-phase region with low hydrogen contents, the relationships between the hydrogen partial pressure and hydrogen-to-yttrium atom ratio are also not consistent across the various studies, though they are consistent within each single study.
+The origin of the inconsistencies is not currently known; however, we speculate that the starting metal's purity is a likely cause.
+Lundin et al. noted that the principal impurities in their yttrium metal were 0.57% zirconium and 0.32% oxygen.
+Yannopoulos et al., on the other hand, noted low-Z impurities of 0.179% oxygen and 0.0033% nitrogen, by mass.
+The yttrium metal used by Begun et al. showed approximately 0.1% dysprosium, cerium, and zirconium, as well as 0.45% oxygen and 0.05% nitrogen, hydrogen, and other rare earths, by mass, with impurities totaling approximately 0.85% by mass.
+Tanase et al. measured oxygen and nitrogen impurities to be 0.083% and 0.12%, by mass, respectively.
+Fu et al. noted that the metal used in their work was vacuum distilled and provided a maximum purity (lowest impurity content of the group) of

-Small differences in gas purities could also affect these values.
-Lundin et al. obtained hydrogen by thermal decomposition of uranium hydride, while the studies by Yannopoulos, et al. and Begun, et al. used high-purity hydrogen gas cylinders with impurities of approximately 60 and 10 ppm, respectively, though Yannopoulos, et al. further purified the gas using a liquid nitrogen trap and by passing the gas over zirconium turnings.
-Tanase, et al. used gas with a purity of 99.9999%, while Fu, et al. did not mention the purity of the hydrogen gas used to develop the PCT curves.
+0.0155% oxygen and 0.0030% nitrogen, by mass.
+Small differences in gas purities could affect these impurity content values.
+Lundin et al. obtained hydrogen source gas by thermal decomposition of uranium hydride, whereas the studies by Yannopoulos et al. and Begun et al. used high-purity hydrogen gas cylinders with impurities of approximately 60 and 10 ppm, respectively.
+Yannopoulos et al. further purified their gas by using a liquid-nitrogen trap and by passing the gas over zirconium turnings.
+Tanase et al. used gas with a purity of 99.9999%, while Fu et al. did not mention the purity of the hydrogen gas used to develop the PCT curves.

 Another possible source of the discrepancies could arise from the differences in the Sievert's apparatuses used in the various studies.
-Lundin, et al. Yannopoulos, et al., Begun, et al., and Tanase, et al. used ceramic reaction vessels, such as mullite and quartz, due to the low permeability of hydrogen through these materials [39].
-However, Fu, et al. used a stainless-steel reaction vessel, which is noted to have high permeability of hydrogen at elevated temperatures [39].
-As a result of the inconsistencies across datasets and the potential impact of gas and metal starting purities, it is believed that more work is necessary to further characterize the PCT relationships in the single-phase regions.
+Lundin et al., Yannopoulos et al., Begun et al., and Tanase et al. all used ceramic reaction vessels, such as mullite and quartz, due to the low permeability of hydrogen through these materials [56].
+However, Fu et al. used a stainless-steel reaction vessel, which is known to permeate hydrogen at elevated temperatures [56], raising the question as to how pressure equilibrium at high temperature was established in their study.
+As a result of the inconsistencies across datasets and the potential impact of gas and metal starting purities, it is believed that more work is necessary to further characterize the PCT relationships in the single-phase regions with careful consideration of sample preparation, vessel calibration, source-gas purity, and pressure/temperature control and sensitivity.

-2.2.2.2 Hydrogen partial pressures
+4.1.2.2 Hydrogen partial pressures